cyberus-stud/cyber-tips/TryHackMe VPN Connection Egypt.md

 sudo openvpn "vpn filename"
 ```
 4. Check your connection on TryHackMe.
-5. Congratulations! your maching is now connected to TryHackMe's network.
+5. Congratulations! your machine is now connected to TryHackMe's network.

 ## Problems You Might Face